fromothers/www.maxhallinan.com/posts/_posts/2018-08-17-the-usefulness-of-abstracting-over-time.md

 We'll use a timer in place of polling the MTA feeds.
 This keeps the discussion uncluttered by details specific to the MTA.
-Whether timer ticks or a train locations, we're not concerned with the data itself.
+Whether timer ticks or train locations, we're not concerned with the data itself.
-Our concern is how the data flows through the application.
+We're concerned with how the data flows through the application.

 We begin with a timer that ticks every second.
 Our task is to pause the timer when there are no websocket connections and start